yodrew/yodrew.github.io/_pages/water.md

 A [vented urinal](/report/2x3-day#mechanical-report) works for men and adventurous women (or is adaptable).
 A toilet that separates liquid from solids is ideal.
 The styrofoam "Separett" seat is common in outhouses in Sweden.

 I used a porcelain separating composting toilet there, too.
 It looked like a regular toilet.
-It cost about the same to install.
-It had no ongoing costs and produced high-grade fertilizer.
-It was 1000x cheaper than a septic system.
+It cost about the same to install and 1000x cheaper than a septic system.
+It had no operating costs and produced high-grade fertilizer.

-Which is one of industrial design's most disastrous failures.
+Which is one of industrial design's most disastrous failures (almost as bad as strollers and cribs).
 It wastes water.
-It wastes nutrients, turning them into poison for ground water.
+It wastes nutrients.
+It turns them into poison for ground water.
+It fails requiring costly repairs.
+It's a monument to self-hatred and fear of life.

 Composting toilets are the future.